 In 2018 and 2019, Jenny developed and delivered science workshops for gifted and talented primary school students, presenting on behalf of G.A.T.E.WAYS.
 She has also developed and delivered teacher professional development sessions as an employee of the University of Sydney (2015-2017) and Questacon (2001-2009).
 These included webinars, trade displays, YouTube videos, and presentations at national conferences.

-Jenny has written content and taken photographs for National Science Week resources, including the Brain Break Packs in 2018, 2019, 2020, and 2021, content for Early Childhood resources in 2019, and a set of 100 pub trivia questions and games in 2019.
+Jenny has written content and taken photographs for National Science Week resources, including the Brain Break Packs (2018-2023), DIY Science activities (2021-2022), content for Early Childhood resources in 2019, and a set of 100 pub trivia questions and games in 2019.
 She has extensive experience writing educational materials to support science incursions, both for Creative Science Australia, and as an employee running Questacon outreach programs and the University of Sydney’s ‘CAASTRO in the Classroom’ video conferencing program.
 She has written and edited online resources and promotional material for brochures and websites, created visitor feedback forms and evaluation reports, and produced high quality reports for stakeholders such as Government officials and commercial sponsors.

-Since 2015, Jenny has designed and developed over 20 science kits for ‘WILD!
+Since 2015, Jenny has designed and developed over 50 science kits for ‘WILD!
 Science’ and other brands manufactured by Tree Toys Taiwan.
 Jenny develops the concepts, tests activities in each kit, writes the instructional booklets, writes advertising copy, and writes voice-over scripts and creates storyboards for promotional videos and television advertisements.
 Her ‘Medical Science‘ kit won a Toy Hero award at the 2022 London Toy Fair.
 Kits developed by Jenny include: Medical Science, Natural Health and Well-Being, Amazing and Bizarre Lizards of the World, Amazing and Bizarre Frogs of the World, Lava Lamp and Glitter Tube Factory, Cake of Soap Factory, Underwater Chemical Garden, Glitz and Glow Chemical Kit, Test Tube Chemistry Lab, Crystal Jewellery Factory, Tie-Die and Funky Fabric Factory, Rock Candy Factory, Nanoscience Lab, Salt and Jelly Bath Bombs Factory, Rainbow Bath Salts Factory, Glowing Crystal Ring Studio, My First Pirate Science Kit, My First Solar System Science Kit, My First Sci-Fi Science Kit, My First Circus Science Show Kit, My First Coding and Computer Science Kit, and My First Party Trick Science Kit.